Harold Nicolson: Political career

-From 1930 to 1931, Nicolson edited the Londoner's Diary for the Evening Standard, but disliked writing about high-society gossip and quit within a year.
+From 1930 to 1931, Nicolson edited the "Londoner's Diary" gossip column for the London evening paper, the Evening Standard, but disliked writing about high-society gossip and quit within a year.

-In 1931, he joined Sir Oswald Mosley and his recently-formed New Party.
+In 1931, he joined Sir Oswald Mosley and his recently formed New Party.
 He stood unsuccessfully for Parliament for the Combined English Universities in the general election that year and edited the party newspaper, Action.
 After Mosley formed the British Union of Fascists the following year, Nicolson ceased to support him.

 Nicolson entered the House of Commons as National Labour Member of Parliament (MP) for Leicester West in the 1935 election.
 In the latter half of the 1930s, he was one of the relatively few MPs to alert the country to the threat of fascism.
 More a follower of Anthony Eden in that regard than of Winston Churchill, Nicolson was still a friend of Churchill but not an intimate one.
 Nicolson often supported Churchill's efforts in the Commons to stiffen British resolve and support rearmament.

-A Francophile, Nicolson was a close friend of Charles Corbin, the Anglophile and anti-appeasement French ambassador to the Court of St. James.
+A Francophile, Nicolson was a close friend of Charles Corbin, the Anglophile and anti-appeasement French ambassador to the Court of St James's.

+In September 1938 when Neville Chamberlain returned from Munich with his and Hitler's signature on their "peace" agreement most of the MPs in the house rose in "tumultuous acclamation", a few like Nicolson remained seated; the Tory MP Walter Liddall hissed at him "Stand up, you brute".
+Other MPs to remain seated were Winston Churchill (who initially rose to catch the Speaker's eye to speak), Leo Amery, Vyvyan Adams, Anthony Eden (who walked out "pale with shame and anger").

 In October 1938, Nicolson spoke out against the Munich Agreement in the House of Commons: "I know that those of us who believe in the traditions of our policy, who believe that one great function of this country is to maintain moral standards in Europe, not to make friends with people whose conduct is demonstrably evil, but to set up some sort of standard by which smaller powers can test what is good in international conduct and what is not-I know that those who hold such beliefs are accused of possessing the Foreign Office mind.
 I thank God that I possess a Foreign Office mind".